tarachristine88/IMT542_Final_Project/README.md

 **Step 4: Filter and Experiment with the Data**

--	Use the dropdowns and input fields to: o	Search for entries written in a specific country o	Narrow down by date (on or after a given date) o	View entries with high OCR confidence o	Explore entries mentioning specific people
+-	Use the dropdowns and input fields to: (a) Search for entries written in a specific country; (b) Narrow down by date (on or after a given date); (c) View entries with high OCR confidence; or (d) Explore entries mentioning specific people.

--	Each result includes key fields like: o	country, entry text, place, and date.
+-	Each result includes key fields such as country, entry text, place, and date.

 **Step 5: Refresh the data for updates**